 Torsion springs are located above the opening of your door with springs slid onto a bar.
 Extension spring systems can be found alongside the opening of the door.
 It's important to know whether or not a garage door company provides service for your needs.
-Precision's certified technicians are fully equipped to work on torsion and extension spring systems.
+Precision's professionally trained technicians are fully equipped to work on torsion and extension spring systems.

 Precision Spring Repair Best Practices

 Every homeowner can relate to how life's inconveniences are thrown at you at the worst possible times.
 The last thing you want to happen is to having your car stuck in the garage when you need it most, especially when it's only been a couple months, weeks, or even days after your last garage door repair!
 That's why Precision leads by example and follows the industry's best practices in order to make the best recommendation to homeowners each time we set foot in a garage.